My Driving Playlist and the Kind of Happiness I Can Feel

 This playlist is full of wanting.
 Not clean wanting either.
 Not the cute kind.
 I mean the kind that embarrasses you a little.
 The kind that makes memory feel physical.
 The kind that leaves you sitting at a red light with a tight jaw because a lyric hit too hard and now your eyes are doing that hot thing.

 I need to pause on “Take Aim” because this is where surface reading fails.
 “Take Aim” is not casual intensity.
 It is devastation.
 It is surrender.
 It is the terrible intimacy of wanting the very thing that breaks you apart.
-When the song reaches for imagery that sounds like battle, curse, and bodily self-loathing, it is not flirting with pain.
-It is naming the way desire can become humiliating, consuming, and almost holy in its intensity.
 That song does not sit at the edge of the playlist.
 It is one of its deepest nerve endings.

 Joy still counts, even when it arrives messy